Pros & Cons of Influencer Marketing Platforms

 We’ve seen posts from platform-sourced creators that technically “fit the brief” but didn’t capture the brand voice or aesthetic.
 They lacked the subtlety, tone, or style that long-term campaigns demand.

-Platforms provide metrics- follower counts, engagement rates, but not human judgment about whether a creator truly represents your brand.
+Platforms provide metrics (like follower counts, engagement rates, etc), but no human judgment about whether a creator truly represents your brand.
 And that gap shows quickly in content quality.

 • Content Authenticity